 The Transparency Law also requires certain notifications regarding the acquisition or disposal of major holdings.
-These requirements apply to the direct or indirect shareholders who acquire or dispose of shares who must notify the issuer of the proportion of voting rights held as a result of the acquisition or disposal where that proportion reaches, exceeds or falls below the thresholds of 5 per cent, 10 per cent, 15 per cent, 20 per cent, 25 per cent, 33.33 per cent, 50 per cent and 66.66 per cent.
+These requirements apply to the direct or indirect shareholders who acquire or dispose of shares who must notify the issuer of the proportion of voting rights held as a result of the acquisition or disposal where that proportion reaches, exceeds or falls below the thresholds of 5, 10, 15, 20, 25, 33.3, 50 and 66.6 per cent.
 Notifications are also required in the case of specific circumstances of major proportions of voting rights.

 The Euro MTF market does not fall into the scope of the European Union Directives and the Transparency Law.
-Issuers whose securities are admitted to the Euro MTF market are only subject to the specific publication requirements of the LSE Regulations.
+Issuers whose securities are admitted to the Euro MTF market are only subject to the specific publication requirements of the LSE Rules and Regulations.
 Reporting obligations on the Euro MTF are less stringent than those required by the Transparency Law.
 Issuers on the Euro MTF must disseminate the following information:

-- · information or events or decisions affecting the security holders; - information on material changes to the issuer's shareholders structures; - audited annual financial statements and management reports, prepared in accordance with the issuer's national law; and - semi-annual financial statements to be published with four months of the issuer's half year and comprising information on revenues and profit or loss for the period together with a commentary on any material factor having had an effect on the financial or trading position of the issuer during this period.
+- information or events or decisions affecting the security holders; - information on material changes to the issuer's shareholders structures; - audited annual financial statements and management reports, prepared in accordance with the issuer's national law; and - semi-annual financial statements to be published within four months of the issuer's half year and comprising information on revenues and profit or loss for the period together with a commentary on any material factor having had an effect on the financial or trading position of the issuer during this period.

-Issuers of debt securities with a denomination per unit of at least €50,000 are exempted from the publication of financial information.
+Issuers of debt securities with a denomination per unit of at least $\epsilon{50,000}$ are exempted from the publication of annual financial reports and half-yearly financial reports.